integritee-network/parachain/README.md

 # Switch into the Polkadot directory
 cd polkadot
 # Checkout the proper commit
-git checkout <release tag>  # release tag that matches the branch id in the polkadot-deps cargo build --release
+git checkout <release tag>  # release tag, just like in the example above: polkadot-0.9.18 cargo build --release

 # Generate a raw chain spec